 Conclusion

-If you're an HIV-positive mother, don't navigate these challenges alone.
+If you're an HIV-positive mother, don't deal with these challenges alone.
 Reach out to your healthcare provider, seek support from advocacy groups, and connect with other mothers who understand what you're going through.
 Your informed choices can make all the difference in protecting your child's health while providing the nurturing benefits of breast milk.
 Share this article to raise awareness and support informed decision-making for mothers worldwide.